DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

      exactly what you ask.
    - Resource: Minor or Major
-   - Mechanic: When you draw a card to command your companion, the DM gains control of the companion temporarily, with the duration at the DM's discression (Minor/Major).
+   - Mechanic: When you draw a card to command your companion, the DM gains control of the companion temporarily, with the duration at the DM's discretion (Minor/Major).
    - Prerequisites: Power: Creature Connection
    - Tags:
 - Name: Code of Honor (a.k.a Vow, Oath)